 But these two platforms are no mystery to anyone with an eye on Southeast Asia.
 What is worth watching is JD Central.
 It’s a joint platform from Chinese eCommerce giant Jingdong (JD) and local mall and retail behemoth Central.
 Leveraging JD’s online expertise, the platform has been able to achieve 4 hour deliveries in some areas.

 This platform has had a promising start, and already rolled its joint expertise in online and offline to hybrid business ventures.
-These include a fully automated retail store in Bangkok, opened last year, and ambitions to dominate Thailand’s O2O sphere in 2020.
+These include a fully automated retail store in Bangkok, and ambitions to dominate Thailand’s O2O sphere.

 Cross-Border Market Entry

 Cross-border is a particularly attractive option for overseas businesses wanting to sell to Thailand.
 This because you do not need a Thai legal entity to sell cross-border from a base in Thailand.
 The most common cross-border eCommerce model in the country is selling over Lazada and Shopee, which again do not require a Thai legal entity.
 These platforms both provide mature distribution services throughout Thailand.
 However, a base within Southeast Asia is required to pursue this path.

 The major disadvantages with cross-border selling are high logistics costs, VAT at the border, and relatively slow delivery times.
 Additionally, cross-border selling makes after-sales service particularly complex.
 If returns and exchanges aren’t easy and painless, then it can erode consumer trust and confidence.